-We see many patients in our White Rock Dental practice who have lost one or more teeth, or need to have teeth extracted.
-Many of the patients replace their natural teeth with restorations such as dental crowns, bridges, and dentures.
+We see many patients in our White Rock Dental in Dallas practice who have lost one or more teeth, or need to have teeth extracted.
+Many of the patients in Dallas replace their natural teeth with restorations such as dental crowns, bridges, and dentures.
 These patients tell us about accidentally knocking out their crowns, or how their dentures that wobble, slip and even fall out because they lack stability.
 Dr. John Hanna and Dr. An Le strive to make life easier for these patients by talking to them about the advantages of dental implants.

-If you would like to know more about dental implants and their benefits, call our White Rock Dental office today at (214) 348-2320 to schedule your free consultation with one of the doctors.
+If you would like to know more about dental implants and their benefits, call our White Rock Dental office in Dallas today at (214) 348-2320 to schedule your free consultation with one of the doctors.

 What Are Dental Implants?

 When a patient loses one or more teeth due to decay, facial trauma, or gum disease, the jawbone loses stimulation in that area.
 The body senses this, and redirects calcium and other nutrients it used to send there to other parts of your body.
 Without these nutrients, the jawbone begins to shrink, which causes restorations to become uncomfortable and lose their snug fit, and may eventually lead to a facial collapse.

 Our doctors surgically place dental implants, tiny posts made of titanium that resemble screws, into the jawbone to replace the roots of missing teeth.
 The posts stimulate the bone, keeping the nutrients from diverting away from the jaw.
 The biocompatible dental implants fuse together with the bone as they heal in a process known as osseointegration, promoting bone growth in the jaw, and providing a sturdy, stable anchor for your restorations.

 Placing Dental Implants

 The placement of dental implants typically requires two surgeries.
 When the doctors decide you satisfy the requirements necessary to support implants, they will create a custom treatment plan that covers everything from anesthesia to recovery.
 Our doctors in Dallas will take 3D images of your mouth, which the doctors will use to design your new restoration.
 Finally, the doctors will perform any necessary extractions and set a date for your first surgery.